-New European Food Information For Consumers Regulation (FIR) took effect from December 2014.
+The UK still currently follows the European Food Information For Consumers Regulation (FIR) that took effect from December 2014.

 Allergy advice boxes are no longer permitted, although “may contain” advisory labels are.
 The allergen should be emphasised in the ingredients panel through typeset eg font, style, colour.
 The specific type of cereal or nut must also be stated.

 The 14 allergens that must be highlighted under UK/European law are: cereals containing gluten (wheat, barley, rye etc), crustaceans (eg shrimp, prawn), molluscs (eg mussel, oyster), eggs, fish, peanuts, nuts, soybeans, milk, celery, mustard, sesame, lupin and sulphur dioxide at levels above 10mg/kg, or 10 mg/litre, expressed as SO2.
 Lupin and Molluscs added later.

 There are some exceptions, where the food is so highly processed that they are no longer capable of triggering an adverse reaction eg fish gelatine in beer/wine, soya in vegetable oil.

-If your allergy is not one of those listed, eg lentil, there is no legal duty for the seller to highlight the presence of that ingredient, so you need to read the full list of ingredients carefully.
+If your allergy is not one of those listed, eg lentil, there is no legal duty for the manufacturer to highlight the presence of that ingredient, or for the restaurant to provide a full list of ingredients.
+So you need to read the full list of ingredients carefully, and plead with the restaurant for details relevant to your allergy.
 In the past, some manufacturers highlighted allergens in a separate box, but this is no longer permitted.

 The rules list nuts as: